evolucionario/bigbirdtree/README.md

 Current versions of the tree:

-BBtree.tre  Raw tree resulting form the assembling.
+-BBtree.tre  Raw tree resulting form the assembling.

-BBtree2.tre  Binary tree with no zero or near-zero branch lengths.
+-BBtree2.tre  Binary tree with no zero or near-zero branch lengths.

-BBtree3.tre Cleaned taxonomy for typos and outdated names with help from the Hosner et al. (2022).
+-BBtree3.tre Cleaned taxonomy for typos and outdated names with help from the Hosner et al. (2022).

-BBtreeC2022.tre Crude attemept at matching the Clements/eBird 2022 taxonomy using Hosner et al. (2022).
+-BBtreeC2022.tre Crude attemept at matching the Clements/eBird 2022 taxonomy using Hosner et al. (2022).

 ## References